uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 [Fraud prevention headers](/guides/fraud-prevention/) must be included in sandbox calls.
 A specialist team will check these and they must be confirmed as compliant before we can proceed.

-Once testing is complete, please send details of the dummy NINO used to call the above endpoints in sandbox to SDSTeam@hmrc.gov.uk.
+After testing is complete, please send details of the dummy NINO used to call the above endpoints in sandbox to SDSTeam@hmrc.gov.uk.
 You will need to contact us within 14 days of completing your API testing to enable us to view the data within our logs.
 SDST will advise you of the outcome of our checks within 10 working days.

-Once we are satisfied that the relevant APIs and endpoints have been tested satisfactorily and that calls include compliant fraud prevention headers, you will be invited to demonstrate your product.
+After we are satisfied that the relevant APIs and endpoints have been tested satisfactorily and that calls include compliant fraud prevention headers, you will be invited to demonstrate your product.
 Please note, demonstration is not generally required for access to updated APIs (that is, new versions), but satisfactory testing will be required.

 ### Product demonstration